 Mung bean or cherupayar as we call and minced meat in samosa is something I would have never imagined until I tried this Saudi sambosa.
-A must-try recipe for all meat samosa lovers out there!
+This is a must-try recipe for all meat lovers out there!

 Heat ghee or oil in a pan and add the coriander seeds, cumin seeds and chilli flakes and stir just until they start to sizzle.